SamuelGodwin/code-to-answer-coding-interview-style-questions/README.md

 ...or in decimal `{0,0,128,0,0,0}`

-To perform a basic test of your code, run TestScreenAsBytes, which as the first test will set a single pixel of the image to 1 and check the correct one has been set.
+To perform a basic test of the code, run TestScreenAsBytes, which as the first test will set a single pixel of the image to 1 and check the correct one has been set.

 ## Drawing a horizontal line